 Before we discuss tools and frameworks, let's outline a few different types of dependencies:

-- Direct dependency: This common dependency type in project management is where one project directly depends on another.
+- Direct dependency: This common dependency type is one where one project or feature depends on the delivery of another.

-- Transitive dependencies: This is an indirect connection between two projects, usually by way of another project that connects them.
-Ex., Project A depends on Project B; Project B depends on Project C. Therefore, Project A indirectly depends on Project C.
+- Transitive dependencies: This is where we have an indirect connection between two projects, usually by way of a connecting project.
+For example, Feature A depends on Feature B, and Feature B depends on Feature C. Therefore, Feature A indirectly depends on Feature C.

 Agile frameworks for organizations to improve dependency management